 Publishing Your Fantasy Book

-After refining your fantasy novel, the next step involves choosing the right publishing path and promoting your work effectively.
+After refining your fantasy novel, the next step involves choosing the right publishing path.

 Traditional vs. Self-Publishing